linhdnguyen23/Archive/README.md

 find (archive) "string" -- show properties of any textfile that contain the given string

 ### 5. Extract a file from Archive
-extract (archive) (file)  -- emit a copy of the named file to the terminal
+extract (archive) "filename"  -- emit a copy of the named file to the terminal

 ### 6. Show program version
 version (show version number and build date); -v is an alias for "version"